akiins/cpa-scraper/README.md

 ## Features

 - Extracts member data from the CPA Ontario member directory
-- Handles dynamic page updates without URL changes
+- Cleans member names (removes prefixes like ".,")
-- Saves data incrementally to prevent data loss in case of errors
+- Saves to a single CSV file
+- Creates backup copies at specified intervals
 - Validates data to ensure uniqueness
-- Exports data to CSV format with timestamps

 ## Requirements